manuelgilm/data_science-portafolio/mlops/basic_irisapp_with_kubernetes/README.md

 Streamlit was used to develop the interface.
 You can provide the feature input and observe past predictions through this interface.

 ![Example Image](ml_monitor/ml_monitor/images/iris-app.jpeg)

+## Kubernetes Architecture.

+## Contributing

+If you want to contribute to this project and make it better, your help is very welcome.
+Contributing is also a great way to learn more and improve your skills.
+You can contribute in different ways:

+- Reporting a bug
+- Coming up with a feature request
+- Writing code
+- Writing tests
+- Writing documentation
+- Reviewing code
+- Giving feedback on the project
+- Spreading the word
+- Sharing the project